NoroffFEU/development-platforms/src/content/docs/tanstack/tanstack-query.md

 - **Forgiving**: The library should handle common use cases and edge cases gracefully, without requiring complex workarounds.
 - **Customizable**: Users should be able to customize and extend the library to suit a wide range of data fetching scenarios and application requirements.

-### Timeline
+### Milestones

-#### V1

-**26/02/2020**

-The first version of React Query was released on February 26th, 2020.
-It was a very basic, yet powerful, library that provided a new way of managing asynchronous state in React.
-It was designed to be a drop-in replacement for your existing data fetching libraries and state management solutions.
-It introduced a simple, yet powerful, useQuery hook that provided a consistent way to fetch, cache, and update asynchronous data in your application.

-#### V2

-**22/06/2020**
+- **V1 Release (26/02/2020):** Marked the debut of React Query, introducing the useQuery hook, providing a seamless way to fetch, cache, and update data.

-V2 introduced the idle state and added the boolean status indicators we know and love: `{ isLoading, isSuccess, isError }`.
-It also introduced the `useMutation` hook for handling data mutations, and the `useQueryClient` hook for accessing the query client instance from anywhere in your application.
+- **V2 Enhancements (22/06/2020):** Introduced boolean status indicators (isLoading, isSuccess, isError), the useMutation hook for data mutations, and useQueryClient for query client access.

-#### V3

-**08/10/2020**

-V3 brought in SSR support, flexible cache configurations, and innovative features like bi-directional infinite queries and data selectors.
-The introduction of the `useQueries` hook for parallel queries, enhanced mutation support, and the integration of devtools directly into the package.
+- **V3 Advancements (08/10/2020):** Brought SSR support, flexible caching, bi-directional infinite queries, and the useQueries hook for parallel queries.

-#### V4

-**17/07/2022**

-A significant update where **ReactQuery** got rebranded to **TanStack Query** and restructured to a monorepo.
-This change allowed for the extension of its core functionalities to other frameworks beyond React, such as Vue, Svelte, and Solid, by using framework-specific adapters while sharing a common core logic.
-It also introduced a new plugin system, improved TypeScript support, and a new query key serialization system.

-#### V5

-**17/10/2023**

-Version 5 further built on the foundations laid by version 4, aiming to make the library smaller, more intuitive, and consistent.
-It introduced a new, simplified API and improved TypeScript support.
-It also added experimental support for streaming with React Server Components in Next.js, improved infinite queries, and a revamped, framework-agnostic Query Devtools.
-The new plugin system allowed for fine-grained persistence and the queryOptions API facilitated sharing and type-safety of query definitions.
-The introduction of simplified optimistic updates, shareable mutation state through the useMutationState hook, and first-class support for React's suspense feature.
+- **Rebranding to TanStack Query (17/07/2022):** With V4, React Query became TanStack Query, extending its core to support multiple frameworks beyond React, enhancing TypeScript support, and introducing a new plugin system.
+- **V5 Innovations (17/10/2023):** Focused on streamlining the API, improving TypeScript integration, and introducing features like optimistic updates and first-class support for React's suspense, emphasizing a smaller, more intuitive library.

 ---